hiverkiya/Let-Us-C-Solutions/README.md

 (You can refer to [Let us Solutions for 13th Edition here](https://garbagevalue.com/bs/let-us-c-solutions).)

-In case of any legal issue or any error,please mail to himanshuverkiya@gmail.com or akshtgupta7@gmail.com.
+In case of any legal issue or error, please mail to himanshuverkiya@gmail.com or akshtgupta7@gmail.com.

 Read [CONTRIBUTING.md](https://github.com/Verkiya/Let-Us-C-Solutions/blob/master/CONTRIBUTING.md) for any further contributions.